 The Site will continue to get its water supply from surface water in Pigeon Lake.
-Using Ministry of Environment Design Guidelines for Drinking-Water Systems (2008) the domestic water demand is specified as 450 litres/person/day.
-The proposed development has a maximum occupancy of 28 persons, so the domestic water demand is 12,600 L/day.
+The Ministry of Environment Design Guidelines for Drinking-Water Systems (2008) states that for design purposes, existing reliable records should be used wherever possible.
+For this site no records are available.
+Therefore, domestic water demand used for design historically ranges from 270 to 450 L/person/day.

+The proposed development is anticipated to have an average occupancy of 21 persons, three persons per cabin and six persons in the cottage.
+As a result, domestic water demand can be expected to range from 5,670 L/day to 9,450 L/day.